pomelio/cookbook/docs/std_array.md

 - return value: a new array.

 ### copy_within(values, target, start, end)
-> The `copyWithin` method shallow copies part of an array to another location in the same array and returns it without modifying its length.
+> The `copy_within` method shallow copies part of an array to another location in the same array and returns it without modifying its length.
 - values: the array values
 - target: Zero-based index at which to copy the sequence to
 - start: Zero-based index at which to start copying elements from